Lake Placid - 2012 Survey Report

 District 1-E, Mathis, Texas

-This is the authors' summary from a 24-page report.
+This is the authors' summary from a 23-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Lake Placid were surveyed in fall 2008 using trap nets and electrofishing and spring 2009 using gill nets.
+Fish populations in Lake Placid were surveyed in fall 2012 using electrofishing and trap netting and in spring 2013 using gill netting.
+Historical data are presented with the 2012-2013 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Lake Placid is a 214-acre reservoir located on the Guadalupe River in Guadalupe County one-half mile southwest of Seguin.
 This small impoundment, constructed in 1928, is fed by the Guadalupe River watershed and used for water supply, hydroelectric generation, and recreation.
-The reservoir is controlled by the Guadalupe-Blanco River Authority (GBRA).
-Substrate in the upper portion of the reservoir is composed primarily of rock and gravel, and the middle and lower portions of the reservoir is composed of clay, sand and silt.
-In addition to boat docks, piers, bulkheads, and riprap, littoral habitat consists of several native aquatic species including water willow, white water lily, and spatterdock.
+Substrate in the upper portion of the reservoir is primarily composed of rock and gravel, while the middle and lower portions substrate consisted of clay, sand, and silt.
+Habitat features consisted of boat docks, piers, bulkhead, riprap, and several native aquatic species including water willow, American lotus, and spatterdock.

-- Prey species: Gizzard and threadfin shad comprised the majority of the forage base for the predator assemblage.
-Bluegill, redbreast, and longear sunfish were present, but relative abundance of these species has declined since 2006.
-Most prey collected was adequate in size to be available as prey to sport fishes.
+- Prey species: Gizzard and Threadfin Shads comprised the majority of the forage base for the predator assemblage.
+Bluegill, Redbreast, Redear, and Longear Sunfishes were present, with Bluegill being most abundant.
+Population size structure for prey species was suitable to support sport fish populations.